 Over the course of a few days or weeks, keep a simple journal of things you notice regarding your child’s sleep.
 This could prove helpful when you talk to your child’s doctor.
 If possible, observe your child while he’s sleeping.
 Does anything seem out-of-the-ordinary?
 Follow your gut.

 Keep in mind, not all symptoms apply to every child who may be struggling with sleep apnea.
 Infants and toddlers, for example, may not snore.
 But they may show some of the other signs that they are struggling to get a good night’s rest.
 And it should be noted that while one of the most recognizable symptoms for sleep apnea in adults is daytime drowsiness, one of the most common symptoms for children is behavioral problems due to fragmented sleep patterns.

-If your child has sleep apnea, he’s probably tired and just doesn’t know how to identify or express it in a healthy way.
+If your child has sleep apnea, they’re probably tired and just don’t know how to identify or express it in a healthy way.